teholm/amazon-guardduty-hands-on/README.md

     * Function named “*GuardDuty-Example-Remediation-InstanceCredentialExfiltration*” to remediate the IAM credential compromise by put a revoke policy on the IAM Role from where the credentials were provided.
   * [AWS Systems Manager Parameter Store](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-paramstore.html) values with the IAM temporary security credentials details.

+## Getting started – Just Two Clicks

+The CloudFormation template works whether GuardDuty is enabled or not (you just need to indicate the state of GuardDuty in the CloudFormation parameters section).
+If you would like to enable GuardDuty yourself before running the CloudFormation script then you can follow the instructions below.
+If you don’t want to enable GuardDuty yourself you can skip to next section titled **Deploy the Solution using AWS CloudFormation**.

+It's extremely easy to enable GuardDuty and get stared so it won't take very long to enable it.
+Also there are no pre-requisites for turning it on and nothing else you need to do.

+Follow these steps to enable GuardDuty
+1. **First Click**: Navigate to the GuardDuty console in the region you want to run this scenario in and then click **Get Started**.
+![Get Started][./images/screenshot.png]